 To help you get the most out of your Ignite experience, here’s a short guide for where to eat and drink before (or after) Ignite.
-Of course at the event there are always two cash only bars open, selling drinks and light snacks, but they can get crowded at times (for Ignite 31 there will be a dedicated wine/bar line to speed things up).
+Of course at the event there are always two cash only bars open, selling drinks and light snacks, but they can get crowded at times.

 - The Hideout – just three blocks away from Town Hall, this speakeasy style art bar has fine cocktails, simple snacks, and fantastic art (including an art vending machine).
 Open late, but it’s a small place and can get crowded at peak hours.

 - The Diller Room – a ten-minute walk from Town Hall, this historic, colorful, divey pub has lots of character and charm.
 Their small food menu includes fresh pizzas from next door.

 - A short walk across I-5 lets you pick from various hotel bars (which tend to be expensive).
 Check out the Olympic bar at the Fairmont.